 No matter what you have installed, if you don’t actively enjoy messing with technology, go with Iridium every time.
 Heck, I’m an electronics technician by trade, and I’m happier with Iridium.

 If you do decide to forgo SSB then you should definitely fit an EPIRB since an Iridium phone is not a recognized distress device under GMDSS, but then I personally think that’s a sensible requirement no matter what other equipment you have aboard.

 If you decide to forgo SSB, what about receiving weatherfax maps, something that we still recommend in addition to GRIB?
 Well, you can download the same maps from the internet using Iridium data, albeit at a cost of US$1.00 to 3.00 a chart, which can add up in a hurry.
 However, with unlimited data on the GO! this no longer matters.

 Don’t forget rental

-If you only make the occasional ocean passage, renting an Iridium phone can be a compelling option that confers yet another advantage for that technology over spending $4000 on SSB that you only use occasionally.
+If you only make the occasional ocean passage, renting an Iridium phone or GO! can be a compelling option that confers yet another advantage for that technology over spending $4000 on SSB that you only use occasionally.

 Like to talk